tdlib/td/README.md

 cmake -DCMAKE_TOOLCHAIN_FILE=C:\src\vcpkg\scripts\buildsystems\vcpkg.cmake ..
 ```

-To build 64-bit `TDLib` using MSVC you will need too additionally specify option `-A x64` to CMake.
+To build 64-bit `TDLib` using MSVC, you will need to additionally specify parameter `-A x64` to CMake.
+To build `TDLib` in Release mode using MSVC, you will need to additionally specify parameter `--config Release` to the `cmake --build .` command.

 <a name="linux"></a>
 #### Linux